pygmy-twylyte/amble/amble_engine/brainstorm.md

 ## CODING TODOs
 - need a call of some kind to check_triggers with any recognized command so state triggers can fire too?
-- dev commands to teleport (DONE), get items / achievs
-- add "clean" / "wipe" item interaction
+- dev commands to teleport (DONE), get items / achievs x add "clean" / "wipe" item interaction
-- spinner for when no destination matches on "go" command
-- giveitemtoNPC should block (or reverse) transfer if there is no trigger for NPC response.
+- spinner for when no destination matches on "go" command x` giveitemtoNPC should block (or reverse) transfer if there is no trigger for NPC response.
 "NPC doesn't want that." spinner.
 - trigger action to change the .read field on an item to update displays etc

 ## FIXITs from runthroughs / CONTENT additions
-- remove key access to security suppy crate to avoid inventory problems if crate is destroyed after contents removed
+x remove key access to security suppy crate to avoid inventory problems if crate is destroyed after contents removed
 - make Vogon Poetry readable
 - make reservation book readable
 - rename abandoned game from Brains Anonymous: Pong Construction Set '84